Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 element.<br/>
 Note that you cannot set the identifier of a new Task element to one already used by another.

+Default values are provided for the essential properties of the new Task configuration
+element: *inputs* and *outputs* are set to an empty list and *skippable* is set to "False:bool".<br/>
+These are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Task configuration